 Each summer, the Rockies beckon outdoorsy Albertans to hike the region’s myriad beautiful, challenging trails.
 But the mountains are hardly the only place to go for good long walk.
 Nature lovers can score a great stroll in the southern planes, the northern forests, the Badlands and everywhere in between.
 So grab a water bottle and some energy bars, lace up your most rugged shoes, and set out on these excellent off-the-Rockies Alberta hiking trails.
-AMA members can pick up a 2017 Parks Canada discovery pass at AMA centres, for free entry into national parks in Alberta and across the country.
+AMA members can save $10 on a family annual Parks Canada Discovery Pass at AMA centres, for free entry into national parks in Alberta and across the country.
 You don’t need a car to enjoy the many benefits of AMA membership—just a card.

 An easy stroll along this short interpretive trail nonetheless yields numerous rewards.
 The trailhead of the 1.3-kilometre-long route is just off the public loop road at Dinosaur Provincial Park, 12 kilometres outside the hamlet of Patricia.
 It runs adjacent to the park’s Natural Preserve, and as such affords great views of the hoodoo- and wildflower-filled landscape.
 Informative signage details the history and paleontological significance of this UNESCO World Heritage Site.